Magnetism in Gemstones

 Untreated Colorless Diamond (Inert)

-Unfortunately, not all HPHT synthetic Diamonds contain detectable metallic inclusions, and this is particulary true for very small gems.
-Not all can be separated from natural Diamonds with a magnet.
+Unfortunately, not all HPHT synthetic Diamonds can be separated from natural Diamonds with a magnet, as not all contain detectable metallic inclusions.
+This is particularly true for very small gems.
 About half of HPHT synthetics under a half carat show no attraction to a neodymium magnet even when the Floatation method is used.

 Visible Black Metallic Inclusions in